JATIN-GUPTA-2108/Social-Media-App/README.md

 # SOCIAL MEDIA APP

-cd to client and server and run following commands in terminal in both of them
+This consist of both backend and frontend in folders server and client respectively

-# npm i
+# START THIS PROJECT
-# npm start
+change directory to respective folders and run following commands in both. npm i npm start